Libensemble/libe-community-examples/README.md

 # libEnsemble Community Examples
 A selection of libEnsemble functions and complete workflows from the community.
-Many previously built-in libEnsemble examples have been moved here for easier discoverability.
+Many previously built-in libEnsemble examples are being moved here for easier discoverability.
 See the various READMEs for more information.

 1. #### VTMOP